Dog Friendly Afternoon Tea at Coed-y-Mwstwr

 This week’s guest blog comes from our Explorer of the month, Amy and her lovable pooch Piper.
-Piper has been treating herself to some yummy doggy afternoon tea with her friends and hu-mum and hu-nan.
+Piper has been treating mum to a dog friendly afternoon tea with her friends and hu-mum nan.
 Read about her adventures below.

-I’m a one year old, playful cockapoo pup from Wales.
+Hiya, I’m Piper!
+I’m a one-year-old, playful cockapoo pup from Wales.
 I love adventures, meeting new people and poochies, swimming and my toys Squeaky Octopus, Duck and Lamb.
-Me and my Mum are always visiting dog friendly places, hopefully we can inspire you and your pooch to do the same.
+We’re always visiting dog friendly places, hopefully, we can inspire you and your pooch to do the same.
 Click here to check out our favourite dog friendly listings.

 This week me and my Mum went to Coed-y-Mwstwr for Doggy Afternoon Tea (fancy aye?)

 This morning seemed like any other day.
 I woke up, licked my mum’s feet for morning cuddles and set about my day.
 I had it all planned out, I was going to patrol the garden from pesky squirrels and unauthorised cats and nap.
 My mum had other ideas…